Stephen Bouquet: Death

 While Bouquet was serving his sentence at the HM Prison Elmley he was receiving end-of-life care for thyroid cancer, when he experienced symptoms of coughing and breathing difficulties.
-Bouquet was transferred from prison and admitted to the Medway Maritime Hospital where he tested positive for COVID-19 on 28 December 2021.
+Bouquet was transferred from prison and admitted to the Medway Maritime Hospital on 28 December 2021 where he then contracted COVID-19.
 Despite receiving medical care, including antibiotics and oxygen, his condition worsened.

 At an inquest in Maidstone, Kent, Coroner Patricia Harding stated that Bouquet died on 5 January 2022, of natural causes from COVID-19 pneumonitis and a secondary cause of chronic obstructive pulmonary disease (COPD).
 The coroner advised that Bouquet had been extremely frail, experienced poor mobility and was vulnerable to infection.
 The coroner concluded that the officials at HM Prison Elmley followed national guidelines to prevent the spread of the virus.
 The coroner expressed condolences to Bouquet’s brother and apologised for the length of time it took to reach a conclusion due to the ongoing impact of the COVID-19 pandemic.

 Documentary

 On 8 June 2022, the first broadcast of the ITV documentary "How to Catch a Cat Killer" was broadcast.
 A spokesperson for Sussex Police stated that "An ITV documentary highlighting the successful Sussex Police investigation into the death of nine cats in Brighton will be aired this week.
 The ITV documentary will follow the complex and thorough investigation from the first reports being received in late 2018 through to sentencing in September 2021.
-It will show the breakthrough moment in May 2019 when CCTV captured Bouquet stabbing nine-month-old Hendrix in a passageway in Brighton, and his subsequent police interviews following arrest."
+It will show the breakthrough moment in May 2019 when CCTV captured Bouquet stabbing 9-month-old Hendrix in a passageway in Brighton, and his subsequent police interviews following arrest."

 After the ITV documentary was aired, some viewers felt upset and disturbed, believing the documentary should not have been broadcast.